damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 ### What regions does GitHost operate in?

-Amsterdam, London, San Francisco, Singapore, Toronto, New York and Frankfurt.
+Amsterdam, London, San Francisco, Singapore, Toronto, New York, and Frankfurt.

 ### Can I customize my disk space?

 No. Our plans are based on the underlying infrastructure templates.

-### What SLA does the service provide?

-99.9% uptime.

 ### Will I be notified of downtime for maintenance?